bsc7th/dotfiles/README.md

 # bsc7th's dotfiles

+## Lakad Matatag: A Special Part of My Config

+Discipline and focus are key!
+As a reminder to stay strong and persistent in my learning journey, I’ve customized the discipline.lua with this message, **Lakad Matatag (Stay Strong, Keep Going)**.
+This is also my tribute to Dunno, Filipino DOTA 2 shoutcaster who passed away.
+His passion and dedication live on through this message.

-If you're looking to build your Neovim setup from the ground up, fear not, the following resources will guide you 🫵🏻
+If you're looking to build your Neovim setup from the ground up, fear not, the following resources will guide you

 - [How I Setup Neovim To Make It AMAZING in 2024: The Ultimate Guide](https://www.youtube.com/watch?v=6pAG3BHurdM) by [Josean Martinez](https://github.com/josean-dev)